solo-fsw/sosxr-unity-extensionmethods/README.md

 ## Installation
-1. Open the Unity project you want to install the gizmos into.
+1. Open the Unity project you want to install this package in.
 2. Open the Package Manager window.
 3. Click on the `+` button and select `Add package from git URL...`.
 4. Paste the URL of this repo into the text field and press `Add`.